HypixelDev/PublicAPI/README.md

 This is a Java implementation of the Hypixel API

 ### Documentation
-Hypixel PublicAPI documentation can be found in the [Documentation](https://github.com/HypixelDev/PublicAPI/tree/master/Documentation).
+Hypixel PublicAPI documentation can be found in the [Documentation](https://github.com/HypixelDev/PublicAPI/tree/master/Documentation) and [Wiki](https://github.com/HypixelDev/PublicAPI/wiki).
 Java documentation can be found mostly in the code or [JavaDocs](https://api.hypixel.net/javadocs/).

 ### Query Limitations